 Maybe we’ll talk about that on our next hike.

-Encouraging intentional adventure and a compass to get you home,
+Encouraging a life filled with everyday intentional adventure, and a compass to get you back home,